vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/with.md

 `WITH` only works in the openCypher syntax, such as in `MATCH` or `UNWIND`.

-In the native nGQL statements such as `GO` or `FETCH`, use pipe symbols (`|`) instead.
+In native nGQL statements such as `GO` or `FETCH`, use pipe symbols (`|`) instead.

 !!! danger

-    Don't use pipe symbols in the openCypher syntax or use `WITH` in the native nGQL.
+    Don't use pipe symbols in the openCypher syntax or use `WITH` in native nGQL statements.
 Such operations may cause unpredictable results.

 ## Combine statements and form a composite query